 Before joining ACS, Caroline served as the director of the ACLU’s Washington legislative office and as general counsel and legal director of NARAL Pro-Choice America.
 In addition, Caroline was chief of staff to Sen. Maria Cantwell and deputy chief of staff to then-Senate Democratic Leader Tom Daschle.
 During the Clinton administration, she served as special assistant to the president for legislative affairs.

 Caroline graduated summa cum laude from Yale University with a Bachelor of Arts in Russian and East European Studies in 1986 and from Columbia University School of Law with a Juris Doctorate in 1992.
 In law school, she was a Harlan Fiske Stone scholar, served on the Columbia Law Review and co-founded the Columbia Journal of Gender and Law.
-Following law school she clerked for James L. Oakes of the United States Court of Appeals for the Second Circuit.
+Following law school, she clerked for James L. Oakes of the United States Court of Appeals for the Second Circuit.
 She currently is a member of Law Students for Reproductive Justice's Advisory Board.
-In 2013, Caroline is a Public Member of the Administrative Conference of the United States (ACUS), which includes 50 government and 40 public members.
-Caroline is a co-chair the National Constitution Center's Coalition of Freedom Advisory Board.
-In 2015 Caroline was named a Demos Senior Fellow, and appointed a member of the Yale Les Aspin Fellowship Committee.
+Caroline is a co-chair of the National Constitution Center's Coalition of Freedom Advisory Board.
+In 2015 Caroline was appointed a member of the Yale Les Aspin Fellowship Committee.
+She also joined the Boards of the National Institute on Money in State Politics and American Oversight in 2017.
 Follow her on Twitter and visit the "Under The Bus: How Working Women Are Being Run," Facebook page.